 After years of building momentum, the 4K TV revolution is finally happening - and if you're thinking it's about time you got on board, you'd be right.

 Not long ago you needed to have very deep pockets to buy any 4K telly at all.
 And if you wanted to get the absolute best, you'd need to be a Premier League footballer or hedge fund boss.
 That's no longer the case, though.
-Flagship prices are dropping quicker than the post-Brexit pound, and the mid-range is now home to great sets that won't leave you on the wrong side of your bank manager.
+Flagship prices are dropping quickly, and the mid-range is now home to great sets that won't leave you on the wrong side of your bank manager.

 We've pulled together our pick of the best 4K TVs we've seen this year, from budget to pricey, large to small.
 You'd better get that Netflix subscription upgraded in anticipation.

-When buying a 4K TV, there are four main things you’ll need to consider...
+When buying a 4K TV, there are three main things you’ll need to consider...

 1. Choose your screen size